 We provide compassionate, safe, supportive and holistic care to TNBI people to enable them to live as their most authentic selves.

-- To be eligible to join the Sussex Gender Service waiting list you must be on the waiting list for an adult NHS gender identity clinic
+- You must be on the waiting list for an adult NHS gender identity clinic

 - You must have joined that waiting list prior to 31 March 2023